pandodao/developers.pando.im/docs/guide/invoke-actions.md

   minimum: 0.00000001,
   // the routes of the swap.
 We'll leave it blank for now
   // Pando will use CNB/DOGE pool for the swap.
-  // In real projects, you need to calculate the routes by yourself: https://github.com/fox-one/4swap-sdk-go/blob/e62757b2c4966d3ebac7eb40dcad7d1926c7f9e3/route.go
+  // In real projects, you need to calculate the routes by yourself
   route_hash: "",
   // the members group to receive the filled asset.
   // we leave it blank to use the sender(our bot) as the receiver.